The contaminated blood scandal

 The Infected Blood Inquiry and beyond

-Prime Minister Theresa May announced that a statutory public inquiry would be held into the contaminated blood scandal in 2017.
+In 2017 Prime Minister Theresa May announced that a statutory public inquiry would be held into the contaminated blood scandal.
+The inquiry officially opened in 2018 and hearings lasted from April 2019 to January 2023.

-Since that announcement, more than 100 people infected and affected by the scandal have died.
-More will die before the inquiry reaches its conclusions.
+Since the inquiry was announced, we estimate that more than 500 people infected and affected by the scandal have died.
+More will die before the inquiry reaches its conclusions in autumn 2023.
 This is a tragedy which continues to take and devastate lives.